webqit/webqit-community.docs/objective-sql/README.md

 ---
 icon: layers
 desc: Fullstack, object-oriented SQL for modern apps; one language and one API over diverse data storage technologies - from in-memory storage, to the client-side IndexedDB, to the server-side database like MySQL.
 desc2: Speak the same familiar, powerful SQL language now with object-oriented conventions for relationships.
-Or query your data programmatically using an API.
+Or query your data programmatically using a succinct API.
 categories: Featured, Libraries
 tags: SQL, Indexed DB, In-Memory Store, Object Store
 _after: webflo